PhobiaGH/Nails/README.md

 3: Type this command, hit enter, and follow the prompts:

-    ./install.sh
+    sudo ./install.sh

 That's it!
-Once the page has been scraped, all of the extracted data will be added to the Scraped folder.
+Once the page has been scraped, all of the extracted data will be added to a folder named as your systems current date and time in the Nails directory.

 # Manual installation, and use steps: